tomasjuchelka/homeassistant/README.md

 </ul>

 It can be triggered manually.
-I created a very nice lovelace dashboard card with the basic controls.
-Inspired at: <a href="https://community.home-assistant.io/t/xiaomi-vacuum-cleaner-card/64456/">Xiaomi Vacuum cleaner card</a> in the community forum.
+I created a nice lovelace dashboard card with the basic controls.
+Inspired at <a href="https://community.home-assistant.io/t/xiaomi-vacuum-cleaner-card/64456/">Xiaomi Vacuum cleaner card</a> in the community forum.
 Nice feature is zone clean up.
 There are preconfigured zones, so it is possible to do cleaning only in a specified area.
 The zone definition is quite trial and error process.
 It consisted of sending a zone coordinates over developer service call in HA and visual control on the mobile app.
 At the end a user can select a room and start cleaning there.